By Brian Jones, Conservation Coordinator, Toliara, Madagascar

 The pressures are the same as well: small-mesh nets, overturning corals and better gear allow fishers to overcome what used to be natural obstacles to overfishing.
 “Catches have been declining for at least 15 years now,” says Ali, with Mkubwa Saidi, head of the local fishers association, “There has been a lot of destruction to the marine environment here, but the cause of it is poverty.
 A poor man will do anything to feed his family.”

 Though the symptoms are similar – a rapidly growing population, high dependence on marine resources, markets driving overexploitation, and growing use of destructive fishing practices – the prescription may not always be the same.
-The octopus reserves model has spread quickly throughout Madagascar, but it is not a one-size-fits-all solution to fisheries management.
-This reserve model has been popular because resource-dependent fishing communities can see a benefit from conservation measures, in the form of increased catches of the fast-growing octopus, within just a few months.
-That’s helped to build buy-in for more robust conservation measures, like permanent coral reef and mangrove reserves, and bans on destructive fishing.
+The temporary octopus fishery closure model has spread quickly throughout Madagascar, but it is not a one-size-fits-all solution to marine management.
+This model has been popular because resource-dependent fishing communities can see a benefit, in the form of increased catches of the fast-growing octopus, within just a few months.
+That’s helped to build buy-in for more ambitious marine management measures, like permanent coral reef and mangrove reserves, and bans on destructive fishing.